 7. Pack your day bag

 Note: If you travel really, really light, you can bypass the porters and carry your bags on the ship with you.
-The upside is you’ll have your clothes and things when you need them and the downside is you’ll have to schlep your bag all over the ship until your room is ready.
+The upside is you'll won't have to wait for your bags (although speed of delivery is something I think Disney is really on the ball with) and the downside is you'll have to carry your bag all over the ship until your room is ready – typically about 2:30 p.m.

 Related: One of my favorite day bags

-You might board as early as 1:00 p.m. so that leaves you lots of time to enjoy the ship before you can get in your room.
-Pack what you need in your day bag.
-At a minimum, you’ll want your swimsuits and sunscreen.
-Any essential medications or important papers should always be carried on.
+You might board as early as 11:30 p.m. so that leaves you lots of time to enjoy the ship before you can access your stateroom so you'll want to carry on everything you'll need for your first few hours on board with you.

 8. One of the Disney Cruise tips you need to be in the know about – The alcohol policy